PDF - 3.7 Mb

 Gundel Gautel

 Gundel Gautel (1910-1987), Hermann Gautel’s wife and mother of their children Peter and Annett, had to abandon her dream to become a lyrical singer, for health reasons.
-She tried to keep alive her husband’s Bauhaus heritage, waiting for his return.
+She tried to keep alive her husband’s Bauhaus heritage, waiting for his return — in vain.

 → BAUHAUS